lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 The code field is an IANA registry {{RFC7252}}, and it indicates the Request Method used in CoAP.
 The compression of the CoAP code field follows the same principle as that of the CoAP type field.
-If the Device plays a specific role, SCHC may split the set of code values into two parts, the request codes with the 0 class and the response values.
+If the Device plays a specific role, SCHC may split the code values into two fields description, the request codes with the 0 class and the response values.
+SCHC will use the direction indicator to identify the correct value in the packet.

 If the Device only implements a CoAP client, SCHC compression may reduce the request code to the set of requests the client can process.

-For known values, SCHC can use a match-mapping MO.
-For other vallues SCHC cannot compress the code field and SCHC will send them in the Compression Residue.
+For known values, SCHC can use a "match-mapping" MO.
+If SCHC cannot compress the code field, it will send the values in the Compression Residue.

 ## CoAP Message ID field

-SCHC can compress the Message ID field can be compressed with the MSB MO and the Least Significant Bits (LSB) CDA.
+SCHC can compress the Message ID field with the "MSB" MO and the "LSB" CDA.
 See section 7.4 of {{RFC8724}}.

 ## CoAP Token fields
 CoAP defines the Token using two CoAP fields, Token Length in the mandatory header and